uploadcare/uploadcare-ruby/README.md

 #### Headers
 This folder contains anything related to unusual headers
 #### Service
-Object that don't fit any pattern
+Objects that don't fit any pattern

 -----